TFT colour display development - TftAVR

 The initial development using the EA display is described further down this page

-Achieving a low cost TFT display
+TftA - achieving a low cost TFT display

-This controller board project is named TftAVR.
+This controller board project is named TftA.
+(The protoype was TftAVR)

 This can be done in a single operation from Hobcat.

-(route is: PC file > Hobcat > USB > TrxAVR > I2C > TftAVR )
+(The route is: PC file > Hobcat > USB > TrxAVR > I2C > TftA )

 This has removed the need for a separate programmer (thus keeping costs down)